Search

 We will provide the complainant with periodic written updates throughout the process.

-Remediate If CIMB determines that we have caused, contributed to, or are linked to any adverse impacts, we will strive to remediate the impact in alignment to the extent of our contribution and accountability.
+If CIMB determines that it has caused, contributed to, or is linked to any adverse impacts, we will strive to remediate the impact, to the extent of our contribution and accountability.